-With expertise in promoting optimal pregnancy, physiologic birth, postpartum care, and care of the newborn, midwives can help women and families achieve health and wellness through many stages of life.
+With expertise in promoting optimal pregnancy, physiologic birth, postpartum care, and care of the newborn, midwives can help pregnant people and their families achieve health and wellness through many stages of life.

 A small group of known midwives will provide care throughout your pregnancy, labour, birth and the first six weeks following birth.
 Continuity of care ensures that a midwife you know will be at your labour and birth.
 Clients can contact a midwife 24 hours a day, 7 days a week with urgent concerns.